> Peter Bellamy > Songs > Lovely Willy

 Paddy Tunney sang Lovely Willie in 1962 on his Folk-Legacy album The Man of Songs, which was reissued in 1978 on Mulligan as Lough Erne Shore Songs.
 Diana Hamilton and Sean O Boyle noted:

 This song tells its own story.
 A young girl laments the loss of her true love who was killed by the sword of her father.
-Paddy Tunney’s comment on the killing, though hardly bearing the stamp of historicity, is worth recording: “Murder was the recognized way to dispatch an unpopular suitor some eighty years ago.
-It was a method very much favored by the so-called Gentry.”
+Paddy Tunney’s comment on the killing, though hardly bearing the stamp of historicity, is worth recording: “Murder was the recognised way to dispatch an unpopular suitor some eighty years ago.
+It was a method very much favoured by the so-called Gentry.”
 The words and air are to be found in Irish Street Ballads, where the air is compared with that of The Young Maid’s Love [ Roud 3019 ; Henry H58 ; Ballad Index

-] in the same volume.
+HHH058] in the same volume.
 Consult also the Journal of the English Folk Song Society, Vol. IV, No. 21, The Inconstant Lover; Lovely Willie.
 Paddy’s version of the melody is a mixture of Lah and Soh Modes.

 Peter Bellamy learned the ballad of Lovely Willy, who was murdered by her lover’s father, from the singing of Paddy Tunney.
 He sang this ballad on 22 June 1971 live at the Folk Studio, Norwich.
 This performance was published on his LP with Louis Killen, Won’t You Go My Way?.